menghan-cmh/menghan-cmh.github.io/_pages/about.md

   - /about.html
 ---

+🚧 This Website is under construction 🚧

-I am currently a 4th year student major in Computing Science major at University of Alberta.
+I am currently a Computing Science Student at University of Alberta who is pursuing a Bachelor degree.

 Looking for co-op and intern positions of software engineering/development in Canada or China.